-My name is Lottie Gross and have been a travel writer and editor for the last four years.
-Until 2017 I was the web editor at a global guidebook publisher and I am now the travel editor at a digital publisher, who are launching a new website in summer 2017.
+My name is Lottie Gross and have been a travel writer and editor since 2012.
+Until 2017 I was the web editor at a global guidebook publisher and I am now the travel editor at an independent digital publisher who launched this website back in May 2017.

 "How did you get into travel writing?" is a question I get asked a lot.
 That’s not because I’m an ultra-experienced travel writer with countless guidebooks and hundreds of national commissions under my belt.
 I’m most definitely not.

 I’m not the next Paul Theroux or Bill Bryson.
 I’ve not travelled to all seven continents and I can’t speak two different languages, let alone twelve or twenty.